 TEST, TEST, TEST

 The more work you can do in advance the better, and testing is no exception.
 When you test, make sure you’re on the same wifi network that your event will ultimately be on - if you can’t you run the risk of a great test where everything works perfectly, and the real livestream running into major unforeseen bandwidth problems, firewall problems, or other “ghosts in the machine” problems - we’ve arrived on sites to find that the venue “improved” their WiFi without telling us, and the same event that had run seamlessly for years suddenly had to be scrapped because of a problem we neither created nor one we could solve before the event was to go live.
 Have someone on a different wifi network view the test and confirm that it looks and sounds good.
 If you’re having multiple speakers during the ceremony, make sure to test everyone.
 A full run-through is appropriate whenever possible.
 Remember, even if it looks and sounds great at the livestream site, that’s no guarantee that your viewers are seeing what you see or hearing what you hear.
 Testing a stream before the event and having people tune in on their computer or mobile device is the only way to truly check.
 The stream destination for your audience is the last link of the chain and it’s vital that you can ensure that what you intend to stream is making it there successfully.

 Padcaster transforms your iPad or smartphone into an all-in-one mobile production studio so you can create professional-quality videos from your home or anywhere else.
 Whether it’s for distance learning, telecommuting, remote broadcasting or livestreaming -- Padcaster will help you produce high-quality content wherever you are.
-If you have any questions about these tips or other elements of streaming a virtual graduation ceremony, Padcaster is here to help.
-Please fill out the form below to get in touch with a customer support representative.
+If you have had an event that has been moved online due to COVID-19 such as a wedding, religious service, graduation, or ‘gathering’ of any kind, Padcaster wants to help you!
+Fill out the form below to get in touch with one of our sales consultants!